 - (a) Consult with the assigned investigator to determine the current status of any related case and whether further documentation is warranted. - (b) Contact the appropriate prosecutor assigned to the case, if applicable, to ensure the certification or declaration has not already been completed and whether a certification or declaration is warranted. - (c) Address the request and complete the certification or declaration, if appropriate, in a timely manner. - 1.
 The instructions for completing certification and declaration forms can be found on the U.S. Department of Homeland Security (DHS) website. - Form I-918 Supplement B certification shall be completed if the victim qualifies under Penal Code § 679.10 (multiple serious offenses).
+The certification shall be completed and not refused for the specified reasons in Penal Code § 679.10(k) (3). - Form I-914 Supplement B declaration shall be completed if the victim qualifies under Penal Code § 236.5 or Penal Code § 679.11 (human trafficking).
+The declaration shall be completed and not refused for completion for the specified reasons in Penal Code § 679.11(j)(3). - 4.
+Forward the completed Form I-918 Supplement B certification or completed Form I-914 declaration B to the victim, family member, or authorized representative (as defined in Penal Code § 679.10 and Penal Code § 679.11) without requiring the victim to provide government-issued identification (Penal Code § 679.10; Penal Code § 679.11)

-Form I-914 Supplement B certification shall be completed if the victim qualifies under Penal Code § 236.5 or Penal Code § 679.11 (human trafficking). - (d) Ensure that any decision to complete, or not complete, a certification or declaration form is documented in the case file and forwarded to the appropriate prosecutor.
-Include a copy of any completed form in the case file. - (e) Inform the victim liaison of any requests and their status.
+- (d) Ensure that any decision to complete, or not complete, a certification or declaration form is documented in the case file and forwarded to the appropriate prosecutor.
+Include a copy of any completed form in the case file. - 1.
+If Form I-918 Supplement B is not certified, a written explanation of denial shall be provided to the victim or authorized representative.
+The written denial shall include specific details of any reasonable requests for cooperation and a detailed description of how the victim refused to cooperate (Penal Code § 679.10). - (e) Inform the victim liaison of any requests and their status.